thatmartinlau/FoodSaver/Progress Reports/fannyscherer.md

 During the Monday session I worked on debugging the SigninInformation.qml page  but it still emits errors during the execution, however it compiles so hopefully it won't cause too many issues when joined to other pages.

+Final 2 weeks:

+Once I had finished implementing everything we started the merging process.
+I had several issues leading me to lose my code and rewrite the newer bits of it or copy and pasting it but in the end I got all my code to main.
+I added some logic to the Profile page.

+Martin got very sick so I took over the coordination of everything for the presentation.